 Many Turks left the Balkans after Yugoslavia, Greece, Albania, Bulgaria, and Romania became independent countries in the nineteenth century.
 After World War II, about 200,000 Turks from Bulgaria and Romania were relocated in Turkey.
-Today, no more than 1.5 million Rumelian Turk remain in Romania, Bulgaria, Bosnia-Herzegovina, Yugoslavia, and Greece.
 Many of the estimated 5.5 million Rumelian Turk who returned to Turkey were given land.
 Local people call the Rumelian Turk settlements "immigrant villages."
-The Dobruja Turk who migrated to Turkey have been assimilated in large numbers into the Turkish professional classes and serve in various government organizations.
+The Dobruja Turks who migrated to Turkey have been assimilated in large numbers into the Turkish professional classes and serve in various government organizations.

-Lamb, a favorite meat of the Turk, is typically prepared as a pilaf (rice and oil cooked with small bits of meat).
+Lamb, a favorite meat of the Turks, is typically prepared as a pilaf (rice and oil cooked with small bits of meat).
 Turks relish sweets, and they are especially fond of Turkish delight (a gummy confection usually cut in cubes and dusted with sugar).
-The Muslim religion forbids drinking alcoholic beverages; instead, the Turk drink lots of strong coffee and yogurt.
+The Muslim religion forbids drinking alcoholic beverages; instead, the Turks drink lots of strong coffee and yogurt.

-While the majority of Romanians are Christian (mostly Orthodox, but also Protestant and Roman Catholic), nearly all of the Rumelian Turk in Romania are Hanafite Muslim.
-The Turk adhere to the five essential "pillars" or duties in Islam: (1) A Muslim must affirm that "there is no god but Allah and Mohammed is his prophet."
+While the majority of Romanians are Christian (mostly Orthodox, but also Protestant and Roman Catholic), nearly all Rumelian Turks in Romania are Hanafite Muslim.
+The Turks adhere to the five essential "pillars" or duties in Islam: (1) A Muslim must affirm that "there is no god but Allah and Mohammed is his prophet."
 (2) Five times a day he must pray while facing Mecca.
 (3) He must give an obligatory percentage (very similar to tithes) on an annual basis.
 (4) He must fast during Ramadan, the ninth month of the Muslim year.
 (5) He must try to make at least one pilgrimage to Mecca in his lifetime.

-The Bible, the Jesus film, and Christian radio broadcasts are all available in Turkish.
-However, very few of the Rumelian Turk in Romania are known to have become Christians.
+The Bible and the Jesus film are available in Turkish.
+However, very few Rumelian Turks in Romania are known to have become Christians.
 These precious people desperately need committed workers who will show them Christ's love.

-* Ask the Lord of the harvest to send forth Christian laborers to live and work among the Rumelian Turks of Romania.
+* Ask the Lord of the harvest to send forth Christian laborers to live and work among Rumelian Turks of Romania.

 * Pray that God will raise up prayer teams to break up the soil through worship and intercession.